bibek344326-viaSTE/TextGenerationWithAI/README.md

 * Cache responses in memory for faster retrieval
 * Store generated texts in SQLite database
 * Retrieve history of generated texts
-* Centralized logging using built-in .NET ILogger
+* Centralized logging using Serilog

 ---